366 Fine Arts Center

 MUSIC HISTORY; ASSISTANT PROFESSOR

-Erinn Knyt received her B.A. in Music History and Piano Performance with highest honors from the University of California, Davis in 2003 and an M.M. in Music and Ph.D. in Music and Humanities from Stanford University.
+Erinn Knyt received her B.A. in Music History and Piano Performance with highest honors from the University of California, Davis in 2003 and an M.M. in Music and Ph.D. in Music and Humanities from Stanford University (2010).

-Knyt's dissertation is entitled "Ferruccio Busoni and the Ontology of the Musical Work: Permutations and Possibilities."
+Knyt's dissertation was entitled "Ferruccio Busoni and the Ontology of the Musical Work: Permutations and Possibilities."